barcek/thru.js/README.md

     - corresponding static files
     - optional use of TypeScript
     - containerization
-- generalize the implementation of CLI options
+- further generalize the implementation of CLI options
 - provide a help option
 - add fuller testing